The Cast of Ryan Murphy's The Prom Is Actually Too Good

 Ryan Murphy has a knack for getting together a star-studded cast, so the ensemble he put together for his Netflix adaptation of the Tony-nominated musical The Prom shouldn't come as a surprise.
 Yet, here we are, still marveling at this cast that includes Meryl Streep, Nicole Kidman and Ariana Grande.

-According to Deadline, Streep, Kidman, Grande, James Corden, Awkwafina, Keegan-Michael Key and Andrew Rannells are all on board the Netflix movie set for a 2020 release.
+E!
+News can confirm Streep, Kidman, Grande, James Corden, Awkwafina, Keegan-Michael Key and Andrew Rannells are all on board the Netflix movie set for a 2020 release.
 Murphy is set to direct and executive produce under his new Netflix deal.
+Deadline first reported the news.

 Streep, who is currently appearing in Big Little Lies season two opposite Kidman, will play Dee Dee Allen, a Tony winner who teams up with Corden's character Barry Glickman on a big musical…that flops.